Vismayak/worklog/blogs/IL-NRS.md

 -  Great improvements aready done, the goal was 25% reduction by 2025, and the sector has already achieved340% reduction in 2022

 **Resource Measures**
-- Only 11 out of 211 municpal facilities sub,itted resource and outreach data, therefore figures significantly underestimate staff, financial, and outreach measure
+- Only 11 out of 211 municpal facilities submitted resource and outreach data, therefore figures significantly underestimate staff, financial, and outreach measure
 - The investment in operations, maintenace, and staff has increased

 **Outreach measures** - Continues a lot with even online events during covid